sangharsh/devx-pipeline/Journey.md

-TODO: Helm wait
-TODO: Fix concourse build
+TODOs:

+1. Helm wait - Not supported; Unable to wait for postgres to be ready before deploying web app using helm hooks
-TODO: Password is committed in plain-text.
+1. Password is committed in plain-text.
 Fix it
-TODO: DB connection in golang once closed is not re-created
+1. DB connection in golang once closed is not re-created
+1. Production deployment
+1. CI/CD pipeline
+1. Ephemeral environments

+## Jul 31

+Fixed tests and concourse build pipeline

 ## Jul 24